 Spending a whole day at a Disney Park or Park Hopping can be overwhelming.
 I’m frequently asked,” What’s inside your Disney day bag?”
 Today I’ll be dishing about what I put in my bag when I’m disneybounding my way through the parks.
 So make sure you have these 10 essentials to make your Disney vacation as magical as possible!

-Let’s talk bags.
+Let’s talk about bags.
 There are several ways you can go with on this.
-Such as: a small backpack, a medium sized purse, or a fanny pack.
+Such as: a small backpack, a medium-sized purse, or a Disney fanny pack.
 For backpacks, I recommend using this zip up Spaceship Earth backpack.
 I found this on Etsy and if you’re looking for some adorably unique Disney Bags click here.

 Reusable water bottle

 Going into a Disney Park without a water bottle is a rookie move.
 A bottle of water can run you around $3 and on a hot day you’re either going to spend a fortune or get dehydrated.
-Neither one of these options sound like much fun to me, so bring your reusable water bottle with you in your Disney day bag.
+Neither one of these options sound like much fun to me, so bring your small reusable water bottle with you in your Disney day bag.

 This one is a given because you don’t want to miss a moment of Disney magic.
 One of the things I love about Disney is you never know when something exciting might happen.
 You’ll be walking down Main Street USA and the Dapper Dans are singing or a spontaneous dance party breaks out in Tomorrowland.
 Be ready for it with your camera in your Disney day bag!